BlueManedHawk/Ex-Nihilo/docs/PORTING.md

 ### Android

 Android is a free and open source phone system, and I am fine if you build an APK for this system.
 However, I would prefer that you not distribute such an APK through the Google Play Store, as Google is a terrible, terrible company.
-Please distribute it through F-Droid or some other thing.
+Please distribute it through F-Droid or another similarly ethical source.

 ## Systems I would rather not have ports be made for